 An enterprise can scale up its operations when there is more demand and scale down when the demand is less.

 Cloud computing offers high security levels for stored data.
 If a physical server goes down for some reason, the data is not lost.
 It is safely stored in the cloud and can be accessed from anywhere.

 There is greater control of data stored in the cloud.
 Sensitive data can be accessed only by a few people.
 Since the data is shared on the net, there is transparency and one can analyze what kind of data is being accessed.

-The different models of cloud computing enable choosing the best platform for cloud services.
+The different models of cloud computing enable choosing the best platform for cloud services (here's some resource to help you navigate through cloud service providers).
 This means you can have the best computing resources for your business.
 The options vary from subscription based model to buying the hardware.
 There are many cost benefits to set up your business in the cloud.

 Cloud computing is platform neutral.
 This means you can access the internet on a variety of devices.
 You can access the cloud services on a smartphone, laptop, tablet or desktop.

 One of the benefits of having the data stored in the cloud is it ensures the business continuity.
 The workflow for a business process can get affected due to unforeseen situations.
 If the systems for a service is down at one location, then a back up through cloud computing can take over.
 This way the business workflow continues with minimal loss.

 The maintenance of a cloud service is far easier compared to a physical server system.
 The cloud service providers make software updates to improve the efficiency of the service.
 Security upgrades in the cloud are done from time to time to protect sensitive and critical data.

 The demand for cloud professionals is growing day by day.
 You must have any of the following skills to make a career in cloud computing.
 The languages in high demand are: